FLK-byte/NLW-Heat-RocketSeat/README.md

 And I saw what packages like socket, prisma and jwt can do.

-Now i gonna isolate some packages and features to learn mora about them, and understand how them work prorpely, you can wait more projects using theese features comming soon =)
+Now i gonna isolate some packages and features to learn more about them, and understand how them work prorpely, you can wait more projects using theese features comming soon =)